ebeninca/fip16/README.md

 - v62 CAF cm16 editing: europa league to be defined Portuguese League champion.

+## Future Features:

 ***** Testar check schedule conflicts - LigaMX / Real Madrid / Flamengo
 - Changed dates on Brasileirao in december to avoid FIFA CWC date conflict AJUSTAR - Added more dates to Liga MX in december to avoid FIFA CWC date conflict

-**** TESTAR SIMULACAO COPA DO MUNDO EM 2022 - Eliminatorias Asia não está sendo usada, Nova zelandia não é considerada / Setar selecoes no ranking das eliminatorias para gera a copa corretamente.
+***** TESTAR SIMULACAO COPA DO MUNDO EM 2022 - Eliminatorias Asia não está sendo usada, Nova zelandia não é considerada / Setar selecoes no ranking das eliminatorias para gera a copa corretamente.

+***** Try to simplify the setup stages to leave some free compids to be used for new competitions or expand existing competitions (maybe this is causing long term crashings)